 As soon as you look at the cover artwork for Isabelle Doval‘s film, Un Chateau en Espagne (see picture at left), you will identify its central theme – friendship.

 The protagonists of the film are Maxime (Jean Senejoux) and Esteban (Martin Jobert), two 11-year-old boys who have grown up together in Paris.
 Maxine is a French boy while Estaban is the son of Spanish immigrants.
 They are such good friends that they feel like brothers.
 When Esteban’s father decides to take his family back to Spain to pursue a professional opportunity, the boys are faced with a terrible reality – permanent separation.

 Maxime is determined to do anything in his power to keep his friend nearby.
 Knowing that Esteban is passionate about acting, Maxime signs his friend up for a musical audition.
-The boys train in secret hoping that if Esteban gets the lead role his parents may reconsider their return to Spain.
+The boys train in secret, hoping that if Esteban gets the lead role, his parents may reconsider their return to Spain.

 Un chateau en Espagne Trailer:

-PS: The film’s title, Un Chateau en Espagne, makes a reference to a common French expression “des châteaux en Espagne bâtir” (build castles in Spain) that is used in any situation to refer to unrealistic plans or dreams.
+PS: The film’s title, Un Chateau en Espagne, makes a reference to a typical French expression “des châteaux en Espagne bâtir” (build castles in Spain) that is used in any situation to refer to unrealistic plans or dreams.